Get News & Updates Directly To Your Inbox

 Ask what facility you’ll be using and if it is in your plan’s network.
 And there may be additional costs for related services, such as bowel prep medicines, pathology tests and facility fees.
 Ask if you will have any related services that will affect your cost.

-To make sure a provider or facility is in your plan’s network and estimate costs, use our Provider Finder® tool.
-Log in to Blue Access for MembersSM (BAMSM) and click on the Find Care tab to access Provider Finder.
+To make sure a provider or facility is in your plan’s network, use Provider Finder®.
+Log in to Blue Access for MembersSM (BAMSM) and click on My Health and then Find Care.